 - Pick 5: Select the winners of five consecutive races.

 - Pick 6: Select the winners of six consecutive races.

 What are Combinations in Horizontal Exotics?

 From the earlier explanation, you understand that the horizontal exotics require you to pick the winners of consecutive races.
 There are instances where bettors are sure of the winner in the first race but have difficulties selecting the next race winner.

-To solve this problem, bookmakers offer the combination option.
+To solve this problem, most popular bookmakers in the UK offer the combination option.
 For a daily double bet, the combination can be 1-1, 1-2, 1-3, and so on.
 A 1-1 implies the number 1 horse in the first race and the number 1 horse in the second race.
 1-2 indicates the number 1 horse in the first race and number 2 horse in the second race, and so on.

 Although combination bets cost more money, you get a payout if any of the selections win.

 Another common name for a Quinella is a "dual forecast" or "reverse forecast".
 This is a type of bet that allows bettors to select the horses that will come in first and second place in a race regardless of the order.